-Remote work is better for the planet – fact!
 Changing where we work and how we work is making our planet greener.
 Remote work is the future of work, and the environmental benefits of remote work are enormous.

 Less cars on the road, less energy used during a work day, and reducing the outrageous footprints of big offices.
 And that’s just the start.
-In this article we explore the many important environmental benefits of remote work and how we can all play a part in making the planet greener, just by working remotely.
+In this article we explore the many important environmental benefits of remote work and how we can all play a part in making the planet greener, just by working virtually.

 1. Skipping the Commute Massively Reduces Fossil Fuel Consumption